MaximMoinat/AthPoints/README.md

  - requireJS, to create the illusion of OOP with JS
  - Bootstrap, for pretty tables
  - Jquery, for get requests

+## Contribute
+You are welcome to ask questions, raise issues or contribute to this repository.
+Contributing can be done on two areas:
+ * develop javascript to create a new visualization
+ * update/add to scoring systems